Updated Apr 11, 2026§ For Everyday Items

 The Moto Tag vs Chipolo Pop decision comes down to one question: do you value pinpoint directional finding or network flexibility?
 Both trackers run on Google’s Find Hub network, cost around $29, and use the same CR2032 battery.
 The technology inside each one targets a different type of lost-item recovery.

-• Moto Tag has UWB precision finding — the directional arrow was accurate within 15 degrees on our Pixel 8 Pro during 8 weeks of daily carry
+• Moto Tag has UWB precision finding — the directional arrow guides you precisely to the tracker on a UWB-compatible Pixel phone

-• Chipolo Pop is the loudest tracker on the market — its 120dB speaker is audible through walls and car doors at 10-12 meters indoors
+• Chipolo Pop is one of the loudest trackers on the market — its 120dB speaker gives it a stronger sound-finding margin through doors and bags

 • Chipolo Pop supports dual networks — it works on Google Find Hub or Apple Find My, but only one at a time with a factory reset to switch

-• Moto Tag has stronger water resistance — IP67 (submersible) vs Chipolo Pop’s IPX5 (splash-proof only)
+• Moto Tag has stronger water resistance — IP67 (submersible) vs Chipolo Pop’s IP55 (splash-proof only)

 • Both cost $29 for a single tracker — 4-packs run $60 for Moto Tag and $99 for Chipolo Pop